Historic & Scenic Preservation

 Facts about Historic Preservation in Redlands

-Some projects do not require review from the Historic and Scenic Preservation Commission, however it is best to coordinate with staff before proceeding forward.
+Some projects do not require review from the Historic and Scenic Preservation Commission, but instead may be approved by staff.
+However, it is best to coordinate with staff before proceeding forward.
 The following is a list of projects which do not typically require review from the Historic and Scenic Preservation Commission:

 - Alterations to the inside of any structure, including designated structures.

 - Outside alterations to structures which are less than fifty (50) years old.

 - Outside alterations to structures over fifty (50) years which are not designated and not located in a district; however, it is best to consult with staff as to the sensitivity of older structures.